kris71990/nfl/README.md

 ---

-There are three potential actions to take.
+There are four potential actions to take.
 1. Schedule

 Ex.
 Running the following will enter the schedule and betting lines for Week 2: